vuthuyduong/dnabarcoder/README.md

 We have computed the [ITS1](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS1.unique.cutoffs.best.json), [ITS2](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS2.unique.cutoffs.best.json), and [ITS](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS.unique.cutoffs.best.json) similarity cutoffs for species, genus, family, order, and class identification for different clades of [the newly released dataset](https://doi.plutof.ut.ee/doi/10.15156/BIO/2959330) of UNITE in 2024.
 The bash files (.sh files) for computing these cutoffs are given in the [UNITE_2024_cutoffs](https://github.com/vuthuyduong/dnabarcoder/tree/master/data/UNITE_2024_cutoffs) folder.
 These cutoffs are also provided in .txt format for reading purposes.

 <b> Classifying the sequences using UNITE cutoffs </b>

 1, Download UNITE sequences from [the UNITE database](https://doi.plutof.ut.ee/doi/10.15156/BIO/2959330)

-2, Change the UNITE format to dnabarcoder's format:
+2, Change the UNITE format to dnabarcoder's format by executing the following commands:

-/path_to_dnabarcoder/aidscripts/filterClassificationFromSequenceHeaders.py -i UNITE_public_04.04.2024.fasta -prefix unite2024ITS
+<b>/path_to_dnabarcoder/aidscripts/filterClassificationFromSequenceHeaders.py -i UNITE_public_04.04.2024.fasta -prefix unite2024ITS </b>

 3, If you wish to work with only ITS1 and/or ITS2 regions, then extract them.
 I used [ITSx](https://microbiology.se/software/itsx/) to extract ITS1 and ITS2: